fortinet-solutions-cse/sdwan-advpn-reference/README.md

 ## Example Project

-All the provided examples and the rendered configuration refer to the following project:
+You will find several examples of Project Templates and inventory files under the "projects" sub-directory of each design flavor.
+The most complex example is in `Project.dualreg.cert.j2` with its corresponding inventory in `inventory.dualreg.json`.
+The rendered FOS configuration (under the "rendered" sub-directory) also corresponds to this project.

+The following diagram describes this project:

 ![](example_project.png)

-**NOTE:** For the Multi-VRF flavor, there are two Customer VRFs used in our examples.
+**NOTE:** For the Multi-VRF flavor, there are two Customer VRFs in this project.
 The second VRF is not shown on the above diagram.